semiotic-ai/graphdoc/graphdoc/docs/index.rst

 GraphDoc documentation
 ======================

-.. include:: links.rst

-`GraphDoc` is a tool for generating GraphQL documentation given a GraphQL schema.
+GraphDoc is a tool for generating GraphQL documentation given a GraphQL schema.
 It is coupled with tooling for interacting with
-`MLflow <mlflow_>`_ for tracking and logging.
-At the root of the `graphdoc <graphdoc_repo_>`_ directory, you will find a `mlflow-manager <mlflow_manager_>`_ directory that can help you setup and manage a local MLflow server.
-Within the `graphdoc` directory, you will find a `run.sh <run_script_>`_ script that can help you get started with a majority of common workflows that you may want to run.
+MLflow for tracking and logging.
+At the root of the graphdoc directory, you will find a mlflow-manager directory that can help you setup and manage a local MLflow server.
+Within the graphdoc directory, you will find a run.sh script that can help you get started with a majority of common workflows that you may want to run.
 Just reach open an issue, or submit a PR, if you have any questions or feedback.
 Thanks!

-License: `Apache License 2.0 <Apache License 2.0_>`_
+License: Apache License 2.0

 .. toctree::